 Many opioid rehabs offer payment plans and some may offset patient costs based on a sliding scale fee.
 Depending on facility administrators and their elections to participate in federal, local, or state funding and grants, many times, a patient’s cost can be dramatically discounted.
 Both outpatient and inpatient opioid rehabs accept insurance, but, the insurance plans and types will vary by facility.
-It is best to check with your insurance provider and contact the facility directly as their payment options can frequently change.Call 800-290-3952 Today
+It is best to check with your insurance provider and contact the facility directly as their payment options can frequently change.Call 800-290-3952 Today Who Answers?

 Where Should I Go for Help?

 For an outpatient rehab program, you may want to consider a local facility to minimize travel and other costs for you and your family.
 Inpatient opioid rehabs that are close to you may not be as important because you will be remaining in the facility for a while.
 They can also be beneficial in getting you into a whole new atmosphere and prompting other changes in your life.
 There are many ways to find help including:

 - Contacting your doctor or local health care providers and hospitals